rudiheydra/rust-adk/README.md

 The project is organized into the following components:

-- `crates/adk`: The main library crate
+- `crates/adk`: The main library crate with integrated macros
-- `crates/adk-macros`: Procedural macros for tool definitions
 - `examples`: Example applications using the library

 ## Contributing